zk1931/pulsefs/SPEC.md

 sending a pulse (or a heartbeat) to a session
 ------------------

 Send a pulse to renew a session.
-Pulsed expires a session if it doesn't receive a pulse within a timeout specified in timeout-sec header in the session creation response.
+PulseFS expires a session if it doesn't receive a pulse within a timeout specified in timeout-sec header in the session creation response.

-    PUT /pulsed/session/0000000000000000 HTTP/1.1
+    PUT /pulsefs/session/0000000000000000 HTTP/1.1
     content-length: 0

     HTTP/1.1 200 OK